virusme/Automated-Trader-for-The-Chartist/README.md

 ###Interactive Brokers API
 C# API is provided by [Interactive Brokers](http://www.interactivebrokers.com).
 Please refer to [Interactive Brokers](http://www.interactivebrokers.com) for any licensing terms and conditions of their API.

-**DISCLAIMER**: Automated Trader for The Chartist software is not approved by [Interactive Brokers](http://www.interactivebrokers.com) or any of its affiliates.
+**DISCLAIMER**: Automated Trader for The Chartist software is not endorsed by [Interactive Brokers](http://www.interactivebrokers.com) or any of its affiliates.

 <br>

 ###The Chartist
 Subscription to **The Chartist**'s [US Power Setups](https://www.thechartist.com.au/Benefits/short-term-share-trading.html) is provided by [The Chartist](https://www.thechartist.com.au/).
 Please refer to [The Chartist](https://www.thechartist.com.au/) for terms and conditions.

+**DISCLAIMER**: Automated Trader for The Chartist software is not endorsed by [The Chartist](https://www.thechartist.com.au) or any of its affiliates.

+**DISCLAIMER**: Automated Trader for The Chartist is dependent upon the design and/or organisation of the [The Chartist](https://www.thechartist.com.au)'s website.
+In an event, where [The Chartist](https://www.thechartist.com.au)'s website has been re-designed or re-organised, the auto-trade functionality will not work without upgrading Automated Trader for The Chartist software.

 <br>

 Risk Disclosure Statement